Abia govt reiterates commitment to ban open grazing of cattle

-Governor Okezie Ikpeazu of Abia on Saturday reiterated the state’s commitment to enforcing the ban on open grazing of cattle in Abia.
+Governor Okezie Ikpeazu of Abia on Saturday reiterated the state’s commitment to enforce the ban on open grazing of cattle in Abia.

 Ikpeazu said this during a zoom meeting with newsmen of Abia extraction under the aegis of Abia Media Forum.